When to visit the vet?

 The most important facts at a glance

-Preventive measures are limited as the exact causes are unknown.
+Preventive measures are limited, as the exact causes are not known.
 Regular veterinary check-ups and a healthy lifestyle can help minimize the risk.
-Research is focusing on genetic and molecular foundations as well as the development of new diagnostic and treatment methods, including non-invasive techniques and immunotherapies.
+Research is focusing on genetic and molecular foundations as well as the development of new diagnostic and treatment methods, including noninvasive techniques and immunotherapies.

 Causes

-Myocardial tumors are relatively rare in dogs, but when they do occur, they can have significant health implications.
-Science distinguishes between two main types of tumors in the heart muscle: primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. tumors, which originate directly in the heart, and secondary tumors, which spread from other parts of the body.
-PrimaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. tumors are less common, while secondary tumors are more common because they can affect the heart as part of a metastatic process.
+Myocardial tumors are relatively rare in dogs, but when they occur, they can have significant health impacts.
+Science distinguishes two main types of tumors in the heart muscle: primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. tumors, which originate directly in the heart, and secondary tumors, which spread from other parts of the body.
+PrimaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. tumors are rarer, while secondary tumors are more common, as they can affect the heart as part of a metastatic process.

 The exact causes of myocardial tumors in dogs are not yet fully understood.
-Genetic factors are believed to play a role, especially in certain dog breeds that are more prone to heart disease.
+It is believed that genetic factors play a role, particularly in certain dog breeds that are more susceptible to heart disease.
 Environmental factors, such as exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
 In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. to certain chemicals or radiation, may also increase the risk.
 In some dogs, pre-existing conditions or a weakened immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body. may promote the development of tumors.

-A possible cause of myocardial tumors could also lie in chronicChronic refers to a condition or disease that is long-lasting or permanent.
-Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. inflammatory conditions of the heart tissue.
-Long-term inflammation can lead to cell changes that ultimately promote tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+A possible cause of myocardial tumors could also be chronicChronic refers to a condition or disease that is long-lasting or permanent.
+Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. inflammation of the heart tissue.
+Long-term inflammation can lead to cellularCellular refers to cells or consisting of cells.
+In biology and medicine, it refers to processes, structures, or functions that occur at the level of individual cells. changes that ultimately promote tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. growth.
-In some dogs, a link between certain infections and the development of heart tumors is also suspected, although this is rare and requires further research.
+In some dogs, a connection between certain infections and the development of heart tumors is also suspected, although this is rare and requires further research.

 Symptoms